pearsedarcy/tournament-brackets/README.md

 # Testing

 ## Manual Testing
-In my endeavor to ensure the reliability and functionality of the tournament brackets app, I meticulously conducted a series of manual tests covering various aspects of its functionality.
+In my endeavour to ensure the reliability and functionality of the Tournament Brackets app, I meticulously conducted a series of manual tests covering various aspects of its functionality.
 I did this in both the local version, and the live version.
 Below are the steps I took to validate the app:

 ### Menu Navigation:
 - Input: Entered the all the choices from the all the menus
-- Outcome: Ensure correct navigation through application.
+- Outcome: Ensure correct navigation through the application.

 ### Creating a New Tournament:
 - Input: Entered the title for the tournament.